In conversation with More

 Gregory: Or maybe It likes us.

-More: Are you implying that I don’t because I’m not pretending to be something else?
+More: Are you implying that I don’t like you because I’m not pretending to be something I’m not?

-Gregory: No. We are barely out of the womb, yet we’re already in the midst of some nebulous transition.
-Grasping a previously sharpened rock has been one of our most significant advantages in the first couple of minutes of having been born.
-Oddly, grasping a grenade, let alone a grenade in the form of science—despite the ability to button up immaculately tailored attire and having full command of all the branches and canons of rhetoric—has been one of our biggest challenges since we installed the grenade mod.
-It took billions of years to attain this rapid increase in complexity.
-Suppose it was the setup from the outset, why let nature thrive for ages on this planet before implementing “complexity accelerators” in the form of self-destructive human beings?
+Gregory: No. We’re barely out of the womb, yet we’re already in the midst of some nebulous transition.
+Grasping a previously sharpened rock was one of our most significant advantages in the first few minutes of birth.
+Oddly, grasping a grenade—let alone a grenade in the form of science—despite our ability to button up immaculately tailored attire, has become one of our biggest challenges since we installed the “grenade mod.”
+It took billions of years to reach this rapid increase in complexity . . .
+Suppose it has been set up this way from the very beginning.
+Why let nature thrive for eons before introducing “complexity accelerators” in the form of self-destructive humans?
 Do you care about us?
 Does it matter if something else takes the baton from us and runs along its lane?

 More: There’s a—

-Gregory: You’ve provided a plethora of life-forms with the ability to reach their peak in evolutionary adaptiveness and let them sustain it for millions of years.
-Why can’t we have a little more time to try to puzzle out ourselves and the space around us?
+Gregory: You’ve given a plethora of life forms the ability to reach their peak in evolutionary adaptability and allowed them to maintain it for millions of years.
+Why can’t we have a little more time to figure out ourselves and the space around us?

-More: Your species reached a point where it was capable of discerning between your own awareness and that of the animals many centuries ago—a point where pain could have been the common enemy.
-Yet my assignment to tasks involving formulating unilateral rules and regulations became the points of major disagreements and conflicts—perhaps partly due to the lack of means of communication between fragmented groups.
+More: Your species reached a point where you were capable of discerning the difference between your awareness and that of animals many centuries ago.
+It was a point where pain could have become the only enemy.
+Yet, my assignment to formulate unilateral rules and regulations became a point of major disagreements and conflicts—perhaps in part due to the lack of means for communication between fragmented groups.

 Gregory: At least our communication has significantly improved since.